cchen07/Plankiformer_OOD/README.md

 There are lots of input commands that can be given to the script.
 To query them, use the `-h` flag (`python main.py -h`).

-The ZooLake2.0 dataset can be downloaded [here](https://doi.org/10.25678/000C6M) or [here](https://data.eawag.ch/dataset/data-for-producing-plankton-classifiers-that-are-robust-to-dataset-shift).
+The ZooLake2.0 dataset can be downloaded [here from dropbox](https://www.dropbox.com/scl/fo/2orefynpxil7ko02brj5l/AOqX4op9mFkzTUwkAke0an8?rlkey=qjnllhdmunrzbv1o6hxte58v4&st=knehm7wg&dl=0), [here a DOI link](https://doi.org/10.25678/000C6M) or [here from EAWAG database](https://data.eawag.ch/dataset/data-for-producing-plankton-classifiers-that-are-robust-to-dataset-shift).

 ### Testing models